-The key to retiring at age 62 is to assess your current assets, estimate future income and preferred lifestyle, including whether you’re willing to work part-time, and how you’ll pay for healthcare until Medicare kicks in.
-While 65 is the traditional age to retire and start getting Social Security payments, many Americans want retire earlier, if possible.
-A financial advisor can help you put a financial plan together for retirement, regardless of what age you want to do it by.
+The key to retiring at age 62 is to assess your current assets, estimate future income and preferred lifestyle, including whether you’re willing to work part-time, and how you’ll pay for healthcare until Medicare starts.
+While 66 or 67 is typically the age at which Americans are eligible for full retirement benefits from Social Security, many people hope to retire earlier.
+A financial advisor can help you put a financial plan together for retirement, regardless of when you hope to retire.

 What to Consider When Retiring at 62

-If you’re set on retiring at age 62, there are a few important questions to ask yourself first.
-Here are some of the most important things to weigh in the balance:
+If you’re set on retiring at age 62, there are a few important things to consider and questions to ask yourself first:

 - Whether you’ll continue working on a part-time basis or start a side hustle or business

 - How you’ll pay for medical expenses until you become eligible for Medicare?

 - Your overall health and anticipated life expectancy